 The catacombs are largely dark, humid and somewhat spooky.
 Thousands of small niches are dug along the walls of the galleries that lead from the main room to the rotundas, circular spaces where the faithful stopped to pray.

-Over the centuries the grave robbers have taken away all the precious objects buried together with the deceased, with the sole exception of a sarcophagus found in 1872 and now exhibited in the Paolo Orsi Archaeological Museum .
+Over the centuries, grave robbers have taken away all the precious objects buried with the deceased, with the sole exception of a sarcophagus found in 1872 and now exhibited in the Paolo Orsi Archaeological Museum .